 - Type: Various

-Serving up some of the best hikes near DC, Catoctin Park is the place where hikers and rock climbers looking for a challenge will find it!
+Serving up some of the best hikes in the DC area, Catoctin Park is the place where hikers and rock climbers looking for a challenge will find it!
 With over 18 miles of trails, including a waterfall hike, there’s something new and exhilarating to discover around every corner.

 We suggest taking the 8 Mile Loop up the eastern side of the Blue Ridge Mountains.
 The trailhead begins at the visitor center, where you can grab a map of the park.